mautrix/docs/bridges/general/docker-setup.md

    ```
    docker run --rm -v `pwd`:/data:z dock.mau.dev/mautrix/$bridge:<version>
    ```
 3. Update the config to your liking.
-You'll at least need to change the homeserver settings, appservice address, database address and bridge permissions.
-If you miss something that's required, the bridge will refuse to start and tell you what's missing.
+See the [initial bridge config](../general/initial-config.md) page for recommendations.
    * Keep in mind that `localhost` is not the correct address inside Docker (unless using `network=host` mode).
 Usually you should have the bridge and homeserver in the same Docker network, and use the container names as